Wotcnt/Polyrifringence-Engine/README.md

 A mirror opening at the threshold of your own wilful interaction - a reminder that every reader begins as primative upon discovering fire.
 A symbol of first-contact with recursion, confronting one’s own assumptions, and awakening into the Codex with curiosity rather than certainty.
-A mirror held against your own ego of understanding reflected back at you, just like animals in the wild encountering the fact of themselves for the first time.
+A mirror held against your own ego of understanding reflected back at you, just like animals in the wild encountering a glimpse of their reflection for the first time.

 **_`You are the beginner: before the fire`_**
 ### **_`The reader; before understanding, interpreting the sun through a telescope built for the moon.`_**